 Note that foundation assessment isn’t necessary only after spotting visible structural damage signs.
 It is always better to utilize this service to prevent structural problems in the foreseeable future.
 Besides, it also saves you costs that come with severe foundation damage.

 If you’re concerned about your home’s foundation, a Level A foundation is the way to go.
 Our dedicated Irving Foundation Repair team has performed numerous level A assessments and has spotted issues that might lead to potential problems.

 Simply put, our foundation inspection services have benefitted many.
 Besides, if the thought of foundation assessment makes you nervous because it involves digging holes in your walls or concrete, fret not.

 A structural frame consists of several elements that resist the entire structure’s loads and keep the other systems together.
 Clients often contact us for framing assessments during their Irving home construction.
-This allows us to spot and expose issues that might create foundational problems after construction.
+This allows our experts to spot and expose issues that might create foundational problems after construction.

 Flood or fire damaged home assessments

 A home exposed to fire or flood gets damaged in split seconds.
 The floodwater weakens the base and the walls, whereas the fire wreaks havoc on the entire building.